How We Teach & Support

 ⦁ LSO support in classrooms

-⦁ Leadership programs for senior Students
+⦁ Leadership programs for Senior Students

 ⦁ Lunchtime Clubs and Activities

-⦁ Buddy program for P-6
+⦁ Buddy program for Prep and Year 6 students

 ⦁ Student Representative Council P-6

-⦁ Student Awards of the week
+⦁ Student Awards at Assembly

 ⦁ Orientation to school (for new Preps)